material-components/material-components-ios/howto/tutorial/README.md

 ![Running the app to show a working collection of cells](docs/assets/App-Collection-No-AppBar.gif)

 ## 4. Add an app bar:
-Add the property declaration to the top of the class:
+Add the app bar property declaration to the top of the class:

 ~~~ swift
 class ViewController: MDCCollectionViewController {